 1 – Create and stage your certificates

-You may need to install some rsyslog utilities first:
+You may need to install some rsyslog utilities first (install on all syslog forwarder VM nodes):

 sudo apt-get install rsyslog-gnutls